-You’re going to have to resist the urge to open that lid and instead opt for a food thermometer if you don’t already have one (no judgement, we have plenty for you to pick up).
+You’re going to have to resist the urge to open that lid and instead opt for a remote thermometer with probes or a Bluetooth connection.
+If you don’t already have one that is - no judgement here, we have plenty for you to pick from, just click here.

 Make sure you are placing your thermometer deep into the Turkey breast, avoid bones, and then place a secondary probe into the thigh of the bird for an accurate and fast temperature reading.
 The probe should be inserted near the neck cavity, parallel to the cutting board.

 Thermoworks Tip: The Probe’s very tip should be about 1/2 to 1 inch away from the internal cavity of the bird to avoid touching the bone.